enflow/wsl2-php-development/README.md

 ## Installing WSL2

 - Open Powershell as administrator
-- `dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart`
-- `dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart`
-- You need to restart your Windows machine (required).
-- Open Powershell as administrator once again
-- `wsl --set-default-version 2`
+- Run: `wsl --set-default-version 2`
+- Run: `wsl --install -d Ubuntu`
 - Install Ubuntu from the Microsoft store and launch Ubunto from start
 - WSL will install automatically.
 Please wait till the username prompt.
 - Enter your username.
 We prefer to use our firstname in lowercase format: i.e. John Doe -> username 'john'